-For her undergraduate studies Dr. Seaton first attended Eastfield College and then Texas A&M University where she graduated Magna Cum Laude with a Bachelor of Science in Biomedical Science in 1976.
+For her undergraduate studies, Dr. Seaton attended Eastfield College and then Texas A&M University, where she graduated Magna Cum Laude with a Bachelor of Science in Biomedical Science in 1976.
 Later that same year she entered Texas A&M University's College of Veterinary Medicine and earned her Doctorate of Veterinary Medicine in 1979.

 Dr. Seaton's areas of special professional interest include surgery, internal medicine, dermatology, video otoscopy, ultrasonography, wound management and dentistry.
 She is a member of the American Veterinary Medical Association, Texas Veterinary Medical Association, and the Comal County Veterinary Medical Association.
 She also holds certification in abdominal ultrasound, otoscopy, and laser surgery.

 Dr. Seaton's interests include organic and vegan cooking, bicycling, exercising as much as possible, and organic gardening.
 She also enjoys spending time with her son, Chris, her dogs, Trooper and Poppy, and her cats, Weasley and Peaches.